Mhouiri/Saal-io-techTest/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p>It's a prototype of website that the company will use to search for user data
+<p>A web plateforme solution to display and search as you type for user information.
 </p>

+## Feauture
+* List users.
+* Display user information.
+* Pagination.
+* Search as you type applied on your name.

 ## Built With

 * Node 12.20.1